Scientist and author, Beth enjoys living life in the slow lane. She takes time to enjoy the little things in life.

 My Favorite Car Color is Red

-First, I must declare an interest, I love red cars!
+I love red cars!
 My current car is red, my last car and the one before that were red too.
-So, I have personal experience of trying to clean bird droppings off my car.
+So, I have experience of trying to clean bird droppings off my car.

-Like many people I was convinced that my red vehicle attracted far more bird droppings than those of my neighbors.
+I was convinced that my red vehicle attracted more bird droppings than those of my neighbors.
 Friends who own white cars disagree.
-They believe it is their shiny, clean, white cars that get dive-bombed the most.
+They believe it's their shiny, clean, white cars that get dive-bombed the most.
 But now, a research study concludes that red cars get more bird poop than other colors.